Wangsa Maju LRT station: Location

 The station is situated directly within the northern Kuala Lumpur suburb of Wangsa Maju.
-The station, located along the main thoroughfare of Jalan 1/27A (Malay; English: 1/27A Road) running from the northwest to the southeast, is wedged between two residential estates: Section 1 of Wangsa Maju to the southwest and Desa Setapak (Setapak Countryside) to the northwest, with Section 2 of Wangsa Maju located further northwest.
-In addition to accessibility from Jalan 1/27A, the station is also connected via Jalan 16/27B (16/27B Road), Desa Setapaks residential road.
+The station, located along the main thoroughfare of Jalan 1/27A running from the northwest to the southeast, is wedged between two residential estates: Section 1 of Wangsa Maju to the southwest and Desa Setapak to the northwest, with Section 2 of Wangsa Maju located further northwest.
+In addition to accessibility from Jalan 1/27A, the station is also connected via Jalan 16/27B, Desa Setapak's residential road.

-Due to its proximity to various shopping centres, Alpha Angle and Aeon Big, and two higher education institutions - which are TARC and UTAR - in the region, the station is usually busy during the weekdays.
+Due to its proximity to various shopping centres, Alpha Angle and AEON Big, and two higher education institutions - which are Tunku Abdul Rahman University of Management and Technology (TAR UMT) and the University of Tunku Abdul Rahman (UTAR) - the station is usually busy during the weekdays.

 Connections

-Kumpool Vanpool ride-sharing service to Wangsa Maju LRT station also available here.
+The Kumpool vanpool ride-sharing service to Wangsa Maju LRT station also available here.